Chuck Blazer: Personal life

-Blazer was married from 1965 to 1995.
+Blazer married Susan Aufox in 1965; they had one daughter and one son together and later divorced.
+He had two apartments on the 49th floor of Trump Tower – one for himself and one allegedly for his cats.

 Death

-Blazer died on July 12, 2017, of colorectal cancer at a New Jersey hospital at the age of 72.
-At the time of his death, he also had coronary artery disease and diabetes.
+Blazer died on July 12, 2017, at a New Jersey hospital at the age of 72.
+At the time of his death, he had colorectal cancer, coronary artery disease and diabetes.